dodslaser/dodslaser.github.io/_posts/2017-08-27-Almost-Booting-the-Gameboy-with-a-Custom-Logo.md

 ![DMG-all-FF]({{ site.url }}\assets\images\posts\2017-08-27-Almost-Booting-the-Gameboy-with-a-Custom-Logo\DMG-all-FF.gif)

-The logo isn't just affected by the validation code; it *is* the logo (surprise!).
+The validation code ins't just affecting the logo, it *is* the logo (surprise!).
 Now we just need to figure out how to decode it.

 # Decoding the Logo